ActionKit/ActionKit/EXAMPLES.md

 #### Notes
 When no closure parameter is given, be aware that any references to the original control are by default a strong reference to that object.
 However, as shown in the second example by adding the `[weak self]` annotation, this is instead a weak reference and will not risk causing a retain cycle.

+For any given control, you can assign an action per controlEvent type.
+You cannot, however, assign multiple actions to `touchUpInside` -- the same controlEvent type.

 #### addControlEvent, `UIControl` closure
 ```swift
 - addControlEvent(_ controlEvents: UIControlEvents, _ controlClosure: @escaping (UIControl) -> ())